juttle/juttle-twitter-adapter/README.md

 ## Usage

+The adapter can run in two modes -- streaming or historical, controlled by the `-stream` option.
+In both cases it requires a single search term in the filter expression, as shown in the examples above.

-Historical searches are constrained by the fact that Twitter's API returns tweets in reverse chronological order, but Juttle semantics require data points to be emitted in order.
+Historical searches are somewhat constrained by the fact that Twitter's API returns tweets in reverse chronological order, but Juttle semantics require data points to be emitted in order.